J. K. Rowling: Publishing Harry Potter

 Rowling received the news that the US rights were being auctioned at the Bologna Children's Book Fair.
 To her surprise and delight, Scholastic Corporation bought the rights for $105,000.
 She bought a flat in Edinburgh with the money from the sale.
 Arthur A. Levine, head of the imprint at Scholastic, pushed for a name change.
 He wanted Harry Potter and the School of Magic; as a compromise Rowling suggested Harry Potter and the Sorcerer's Stone.
 Sorcerer's Stone was released in the United States in September 1998.
 It was not widely reviewed, but the reviews it received were generally positive.
 Sorcerer's Stone became a New York Times bestseller by December.

-The next three books in the series were released in quick succession between 1998 and 2000: Harry Potter and the Chamber of Secrets (1998), Harry Potter and the Prisoner of Azkaban (1999), and Harry Potter and the Goblet of Fire (2000), each selling millions of copies.
+The next three books in the series were released in quick succession between 1998 and 2000, each selling millions of copies.
 When Harry Potter and the Order of the Phoenix had not appeared by 2002, rumours circulated that Rowling was suffering writer's block.
+Rowling denied these rumours, stating the 896-page book took three years to write because of its length.
 It was published in June 2003, selling millions of copies on the first day.
-Two years later, Harry Potter and the Half-Blood Prince was released in July, again selling millions of copies on the first day.
+Harry Potter and the Half-Blood Prince was released two years later in July 2005, again selling millions of copies on the first day.
 The series ended with Harry Potter and the Deathly Hallows, published in July 2007.

 Films

 In 1999, Warner Bros. purchased film rights to the first two Harry Potter novels for a reported $1 million.
 Rowling accepted the offer with the provision that the studio only produce Harry Potter films based on books she authored, while retaining the right to final script approval, and some control over merchandising.
 Harry Potter and the Philosopher's Stone, an adaptation of the first Harry Potter book, was released in November 2001.
 Steve Kloves wrote the screenplays for all but the fifth film, with Rowling's assistance, ensuring that his scripts kept to the plots of the novels.

 The film series concluded with Harry Potter and the Deathly Hallows, which was adapted in two parts; part one was released on 19 November 2010, and part two followed on 15 July 2011.

 Warner Bros. announced an expanded relationship with Rowling in 2013, including a planned series of films about her character Newt Scamander, fictitious author of Fantastic Beasts and Where to Find Them.
 The first film of five, a prequel to the Harry Potter series, set roughly 70 years earlier, was released in November 2016.
 Rowling wrote the screenplay, which was released as a book.
 Crimes of Grindelwald was released in November 2018.
 Secrets of Dumbledore was released in April 2022.

+In November 2022, Variety reported that Warner Bros.
+Discovery was not actively planning to continue the film series or to develop any further films related to the Wizarding World franchise.